getsentry/sentry.engineering/data/blog/keeping-up-with-the-python-ecosystem.md

 In terms of developer experience (DX), toxgen hasn't been without some downsides, namely:

 - Just like any other auto-generated file, `tox.ini` is prone to merge conflicts if it's been modified both on the target branch and the PR branch.
 These merge conflicts can't be solved manually; toxgen has to be rerun and the new `tox.ini` committed.
 - If someone changes `tox.ini` manually (for instance because they don't know it's auto-generated), their changes will be overwritten the next time the file is regenerated.
-One way to combat this is a CI check that attempts to detect this sort of desynchronization, but this is not trivial to do.
-Due to the file's dynamic nature it's hard to tell apart "good" changes (e.g. new versions that toxgen pulled in) and "bad" ones (someone editing the file directly).
+The obvious way to combat this is [a big all-caps warning](https://github.com/getsentry/sentry-python/blob/0aebb1805b73cd79332f5dc371b13040a42795c4/tox.ini#L1) in the file.
+That's always good to have but brittle, so for a while we also had a CI check that attempted to detect this sort of desynchronization.
+However, it proved to be more trouble than it was worth.
+Due to the config file's dynamic nature it's hard to tell apart "good" changes (e.g. new versions that toxgen pulled in) and "bad" ones (someone editing the file directly).
 We tried a couple of iterations on this but ultimately decided to forego checking this automatically.

 Overall though, DX has improved:

-- Folks contributing a new integration don't have to manually come up with a test matrix, the script will do that for them.
+- Folks contributing a new integration don't have to manually come up with a test matrix, the script will do that for them as long as they add the name of the new integration in a couple places.
 - We are not blocked on unrelated PRs and releases due to failures resulting from the regenerated matrix as the fallout is contained to the one weekly PR.
 - There is a small [utility shell script](https://github.com/getsentry/sentry-python/blob/master/scripts/generate-test-files.sh) that takes care of updating our whole CI setup at once, regenerating `tox.ini` with toxgen and then running another script that generates the CI YAML config for all our test groups.

+Sidenote to the last bullet point above: The way our CI testing pipeline works past the tox part would make for its own blog post.

 ## Impact

 Arriving at this point was a lot of work, but work which has already started paying off.
 To sum up, we can now rest easy because we're testing each of our integrations against:

+- a reasonable set of Python versions
 - the oldest supported version of the package to prevent regressions
 - a small set of versions in between the lowest and highest supported
 - the newest release of the package to detect incompatibilities early